buildkite/docs/pages/apis/rest_api/clusters.md

 ## Delete a cluster

-Delete a cluster and any cluster queues and cluster tokens that belong to it.
+Delete a cluster along with any queues and tokens that belong to it.

 ```bash
 curl -X DELETE "https://api.buildkite.com/v2/organizations/{org.slug}/clusters/{id}"